-July 4 is a great excuse to pour yourself a cold one and let down your hair — responsibly, of course.
+July Fourth is a great excuse to pour yourself a cold one and let down your hair — responsibly, of course.

 If you are planning a party, alcohol can be one of the more expensive items.
 So, make sure you exercise good, sober judgment when planning out your drink menu.

-If you drink wine often, switching to a boxed variety can save you a lot of cash.
-In fact, Epicurious says boxed wine is “insanely cheap” and contends that you can get 3 liters of good wine in a box for around $30.
-That’s equivalent to four regular-sized bottles.
+“But if you drink wine often, switching to a boxed variety can save you a lot of cash.
+In fact, Epicurious says boxed wine is ‘insanely cheap’ and contends that you can get 3 liters of good wine in a box for around $30.
+That’s equivalent to four regular-sized bottles.”

 If money is super tight this July 4, consider hosting a simple barbecue.

-Last year, the American Farm Bureau Federation estimated that the average cost of a summer cookout for 10 would be $56.06 — or about $5.61 a person.
+A 2016 survey from the American Farm Bureau Federation found that the average cost of a summer cookout for 10 would be $56.06 — or about $5.61 a person.
 That includes: